What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Chocolate has both.

-Unfortunately, just eating chocolate will never be enough to truly nourish you!
+Unfortunately, just eating chocolate will never be enough to nourish you truly!

-In fact, one could eat 5 solid pounds of chocolate or 51 Hershey bars and still be genuinely hungry!
+One could eat five solid pounds of chocolate or 51 Hershey bars and still be hungry!

 How could one possibly be hungry after 51 Hershey bars?